yaokai-liu/xRe/README.md

 #### Other Special Attributes

-The expression after the character "~" will be used as a suffix to the xRe structure.
+The expression after the character "~" will be used as a suffix attribute to the xRe structure.
 The match succeeds only if the expression is true, otherwise the match fails.

-## Internal Object
+## Internal Objects

 xRe grammar structures will be interpreted as xRe objects.
 Every kind of structure except escape will be interpreted called same name object.